NicoZenith/PAD/README.md

 ```

 ### Figure 5
-In order to compute accuracies with different level of occlusions, execute in a job file:
+In order to compute accuracies with different level of occlusions, execute in a batch script:
 ```
 dset='cifar10'
 folder='model_wnr'